pixelastic/roleplay.pixelastic.com/README.md

 # Install bundler (it wasn't packaged with Ruby at that time)
 gem install bundler:1.16.1

+# Make sure this is the only Bundler you have installed
+# If not, you'll have to use "bundle _1.16.1_" instead of "bundle"
+bundle --version

 # Install local dependencies
 bundle install